eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 1. GitHub authentication screen will pop up.
 Select **Sign in with your browser (2)**.
 A new browser pop-up will appear with the GitHub login page.

+    - NOTE!!
+Sometimes an authentication screen might not pop up, instead it might ask you to enter your credentials on Powershell itself.

     ![PowerShell terminal shows git push command and the GitHub Sign In experoence.
 Sign in with your browser button is highlighted.](media/github-sign-in.png "GitHub Sign In")

 1. Fill-in your GitHub account credentials on the browser window to Sign-In.